Correspondence to Stakeholders, March 2014

-- The CMU PA team is working diligently to maintain a robust and successful program that will evolve to address the needs in a changing health care environment.
-Although the program is on temporary probabtion, it still is fully accredited.
+- The CMU PA faculty and staff team is working diligently to maintain a robust and successful program that will continue to evolve in addressing community needs in a changing health care environment.
+Although the program is on temporary probation, it still is fully accredited.
 Most of the issues cited are administrative in nature and we are confident that we will meet the requirements for permanent accreditation during the next review in March 2016.

 - Central Michigan University’s Masters in Science Physician Assistant Program remains a strong and vibrant educational program that educates outstanding PAs.
 We celebrate our markedly low attrition rate, taking pride that almost all our students graduate to pursue enriching careers.
-Furthermore, our graduating class of 2013 had an 88% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) and a 98-100% first-time pass rate for the prior four years.
-All indications point to the class of 2014 experiencing similar success with the PANCE exam, and many of these students have already been extended clinical position offers.
+Furthermore, our graduating class of 2013 had an 88% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) and a 98-100% first-time pass rate for the prior four years and most recently in 2014.
+All indications point to the class of 2015 experiencing similar success with the PANCE exam, and many of these students have already been extended clinical position offers.

 - The primary reasons for the probationary status revolve about administrative policies and processes for self-assessment including the implementation of continuous quality improvement processes.
 In particular, ARC-PA focused its critique on inadequate analysis of data on program and student success, and use of these data for evidence-based improvements in the curriculum and program.
 We acknowledge that we can substantially improve in this area and have focused our efforts to meet and exceed accreditation requirements and to maintain our reputation as a top PA education program in the country.